-We hold so much power within ourselves that needs to be released.
-Sometimes we lack just a little direction, a little support, a little coaching, for the greatest things to happen.
+…so often we lack just a little direction, a little support, a little coaching – for the greatest things to happen…

 CBT – Cognitive behavioural therapy – is a set of psychotherapeutic interventions aimed at helping individuals understand the thoughts and feelings that influence behaviours.
 CBT is commonly used to treat a wide range of disorders including phobias, addiction, depression and anxiety, and has a good evidence base on its efficiency.

 CBT is usually focused on helping people deal with a very specific problem.
 During the course of treatment, you learn how to identify and change destructive thought patterns that negatively influence your behaviour.
 The fundamental concept behind CBT is that our thoughts and feelings play a central role in our behaviour.